 We say that one information structure is better than another with respect to (w.r.t.)
-Nash equilibrium if, in any game with identical payoffs, it ensures a Nash equilibrium payoff which dominates any Nash equilibrium payoff of the latter.
-It turns out that one structure is better than another, if it is derived (a) by adding a public randomizing device; and (b) based on public signal, the players individually garble the information of the latter.
+Nash equilibrium if, in any game with identical payoffs, it ensures a Nash equilibrium payoff which dominates any Nash equilibrium payoff of the other.
+It turns out that one structure is better than another, if it is derived (a) by adding a public randomizing device; and (b) based on public signal, the players individually garble the information of the other.
 This procedure produces a garbling, called coordinated.
 This result implies, in particular, that under the more informative structure each player knows no more than under the less informative structure about what the other player knows.
 However, the converse is not true.

 We extend this result to solution concepts different from Nash equilibrium.
 We refer to solution concepts that require some sort of communication between the players, such as correlated equilibrium, agent-normal-form correlated equilibrium, Bayesian solution and communication equilibrium (see Forges, 1993).
-These equilibrium concepts differ from one another in the amount of players' private information the communication means is allowed to use2.
-We provide a complete characterization of information structures that are better than a given one in games with common interest w.r.t. each of these concepts.
+These equilibrium concepts differ from one another in the amount of players' private information that the communication device is allowed to use.
+For each of these concepts we provide a complete characterization of the information structures that are better than a given one.
 All the characterizations are stated in terms of maps, called garblings, that enable the players to reconstruct the signals of the inferior information structure from the signals of the superior one.
-The garblings allowed vary across solution concepts.
-The restriction on these garblings reflect the amounts of correlation and communication that each solution concept allows between the players.
+Each solution concept allows a certain type of garblings.
+The specific type of garblings allowed by a certain solution concept reflect the amounts of correlation and communication between the players that this concept allows for.

-It turns out that one information structure is better than another w.r.t. correlated and agent-normal-form correlated equilibria precisely when this is
+It turns out that one information structure is better than another w.r.t. correlated and agent-normal-form correlated equilibria precisely when this is true w.r.t.
+Nash equilibrium.
+The question of when one information structure is better than another w.r.t. to the belief-invariant Bayesian solution is answered by means of a special kind of garbling, called